Class BhapticsLibrary

 PositionType positionType: Type of haptic device.Value Device Same as… PositionType.GloveLTactGlove(Left) 8PositionType.GloveRTactGlove(Right) 9 -

-int[] motorValues: An array consisting of six elements, each representing the intensity of a motor.
-The array must have a length of six, as there are six motors in one TactGlove.
-Valid range for each value in the array is: [1-100]Array Index Motor is positioned at… 0Tip of the thumb 1Tip of the index finger 2Tip of the middle finger 3Tip of the ring finger 4Tip of the little finger 5On the wrist -
+int[] motorValues: An array representing the intensity of each motor.
+Its length must match the number of motors in the TactGlove: six (TactGlove DK2) or eight (TactGlove DK3).
+The palm motors at array indices6and7(in the table below) exist on DK3 only.
+Valid range for each value in the array is: [0-100]Array Index Motor is positioned at… 0Tip of the thumb 1Tip of the index finger 2Tip of the middle finger 3Tip of the ring finger 4Tip of the little finger 5On the wrist 6On the palm (thumb side) 7On the palm (little finger side) -

-GlovePlayTime[] playTimeValues: An array consisting of six elements, each representing a time interval for actuation, with time defined usingGlovePlayTimeenums.Value Duration Same as… GlovePlayTime.NoneNone 0GlovePlayTime.FiveMS5ms 1GlovePlayTime.TenMS10ms 2GlovePlayTime.TwentyMS20ms 4GlovePlayTime.ThirtyMS30ms 6GlovePlayTime.FortyMS40ms 8 -
+GlovePlayTime[] playTimeValues: An array with the same length asmotorValues(six for DK2, eight for DK3), each representing a time interval for actuation, with time defined usingGlovePlayTimeenums.Value Duration Same as… GlovePlayTime.NoneNone 0GlovePlayTime.FiveMS5ms 1GlovePlayTime.TenMS10ms 2GlovePlayTime.TwentyMS20ms 4GlovePlayTime.ThirtyMS30ms 6GlovePlayTime.FortyMS40ms 8 -

 Returns